KamCioGIT/HDRP-skills/README.md

 Credit:
 Originally using - https://github.com/boiidevelopment/boii-skillsmenu-qb on my server before moving to more overextended resources, so I took inspiration from there and expanded upon it to use ox_lib menu.
-Version edit using - https://github.com/ashleyjrobinson/possible-skills  thanks @ashleyjrobinson

-Version editada para redm @sadicius
+Version edit using - https://github.com/ashleyjrobinson/possible-skills  thanks @ashleyjrobinson Version edit using - https://github.com/Sadicius/HDRP-skills editada para redm @sadicius